theNewDynamic/thenewdynamic.com/content/info/terms-of-service.md

 ##### 7. Term and Termination

-(a) This Agreement shall commence upon the Effective Date set forth on the SOW and shall remain effective until the Services are completed and delivered unless earlier terminated hereunder.
+(a) This Agreement shall commence upon the Effective Date set forth on the subscription agreement and shall remain effective until the Services are completed and delivered unless earlier terminated hereunder.

 (b) This Agreement may be terminated at any time by either party upon thirty (30) days’ written notice, or the mutual agreement of the parties.
 In the event of termination, Company shall be compensated for the Services performed through the date of termination in the amount of (i) any advance payment, (ii) a prorated portion of the fees due, or (iii) hourly fees for work performed by Company or Company’s subcontractors as of the date of termination, whichever is greater.